 I had never considered getting dental care outside the US, but about a year ago a friend of mine encouraged me to accompany her to Costa Rica to have dental work done.
-She was a school teacher and simply couldn’t afford the $10,000 worth of dental work she needed.
-Surprisingly, it was her own dentist in Santa Fe that suggested she get the work done there.
+She was a school teacher and simply couldn’t afford the $10,000 worth of dental care she needed.
+Surprisingly, it was her own dentist in Santa Fe that suggested she get the treatment done there.
 He had recommended a number of his patients to a dental referral agency in Atlanta when they couldn’t afford the extensive dental work that was needed.
 The agency referred his patients to Costa Rica.

-I had heard about dental services in Tijuana and Juarez, but I simply didn’t want to risk going to either of those cities.
-Both have populations of a million or more, and have shady histories regarding drugs and crime.
+I had heard about dental services in Tijuana but I simply didn’t want to risk going to that city.
+Tijuana has a population of a million or more, and have shady histories regarding drugs and crime.
 On top of that, I’ve heard stories of people spending hours in line crossing the border.
 So I contacted friends of mine in Southern New Mexico who weren’t far from the border to see if they had any experience with dental work in Mexico.
-“Palomas is where you need to go,” they said.
+“Juarez or Palomas is where you need to go,” they said.

 Where the heck are these border-towns?
 They said they were close to the Texas and New Mexico borders, where they lived, and they had a number of friends who received very good dental care there.
 Instead of over $1000 for travel, and many days lost from work to go to Costa Rica, we have good dental offices that we could access and be home in a weekend.
 It was also really important that we had good recommendations from people who had been going to Mexico for years, and who had good experiences there.